ZorbaLopez/EPANET-GUI-CrossPlatform/BUILDING.md

 - The current setting is for minimum MacOS "Big Sur" (11).
 If you want to compile for older versions ensure your SDK allows for it by executing in terminal the command `xcrun --show-sdk-version`.
 The minimum version can be changed in the project options.
 Go to the `Custom Options` and change the `-WM11.0` option by `-WM{yourSDKversion}`
 - If your Mac has the M1 processor go to the `Config and Target` and change the `Target CPU family (-P)` to `aarch64`
 #### Linux
 - If you want to use the Qt5 widgetset go to `Additions and Overrides` and change the `LCLWidgetType` from `gtk2` to `qt5`.
 This will require to ensure you have the Qt5 widgetset installed and the pascal bindings.
 Follow the instructions [here](https://wiki.lazarus.freepascal.org/Qt5_Interface).
-Note that changing the widgetset may require modifications in the code.
+The program requires the package libqt5pas to run.
+In Ubuntu-based distros you can install the package by executing in terminal/shell the command `sudo apt install libqt5pas1`.

 ## PREPARE THE APP BUNDLE

 For the compiled binary work as expected all the executables must be placed in the right location on an app bundle.
-You can find these bundles in this repo, folder `./AppBundle`.
+You can find these bundles in this repo, folder `AppBundle`.
 The binaries have been replaced by alias to assist you on the rigth place to copy each binary.
 ### Windows
 Place the compiled GUI executable and the Toolkit binary into the bundle's root.
 ### MacOS